izumiFinance/izumi_infra/README.md

     },
 ]

-# add url to your project url setting
+# add url to your root project url setting, remind add this path to your admin nginx proxy
 urlpatterns = [
     ...
     path('', include('izumi_infra.extensions.urls')),